DanielHenderson-17/ZombieLynxPortal/README.md

 - .NET Core for the backend API
 - React for the frontend
 - Entity Framework Core for database management
+- JWT Authentication
-- Integration with Steam, Discord, and Epic APIs (Discord and Epic coming soon!)
+- OpenID Login Integration with Steam, Discord, and Epic APIs (Discord and Epic coming soon!)

+## What I Learned

+During the development of the Zombie Lynx Portal API, I deepened my understanding of:

+- **OpenID**: Explored how OpenID works for secure user authentication and how to integrate it with third-party services like Steam.
+- **JWT**: Gained a comprehensive understanding of JWT (JSON Web Tokens), including how to generate, sign, validate, and use them effectively for user authentication and authorization.

+## Goals for the Future

+Looking ahead, here are some planned features and enhancements:

+- **Connect to Discord.js**: Integrate the portal with Discord for richer community engagement and notifications.
+- **Add a Shop**: Create an in-app shop where players can purchase items or services.
+- **Integrate Stats Portal**: Add a stats portal to display player performance and in-game achievements.

 ## Getting Started